-Next, navigate to the directory where you placed the file ttt.elf.
+Connect Mono to your computer using a standard microUSB cable.
+Then, (from the terminal) navigate to the directory where you placed the file ttt.elf.
 Then write this monoprog command:

 \$ monoprog -d

 Monoprog will now try to find any connected Mono devices.
 If your device is found it returns: Mono device detected.